kpn/combadge/docs/index.md

 !!! warning "This package is in active development"

-    The documentatation is not good and complete as it should be, and the implementation may change drastically.
+    The documentation is not good and complete as it should be, and the implementation may change drastically.

 ## Quick examples